-3) Breathing Techniques and Panic Attacks
+3) Breathing Techniques

 For a 2003 report published in Behavior Modification, scientists sized up nine studies on the use of breathing techniques in treatment of panic disorder.
 While some study findings indicated that breathing techniques may be somewhat beneficial, the report's authors concluded that more research is needed before breathing techniques can be recommended for prevention or treatment of panic attacks.

-Should You Use Natural Remedies for Panic Attacks?
+Using Natural Remedies for Panic Attacks

 Due to the lack of supporting research, no natural remedy can be recommended as a principal treatment of panic attacks.
 If you're experiencing symptoms of panic disorder (such as brief attacks characterized by feelings of terror, accelerated heartbeat, difficulty breathing, sweating, and chest pain), it's extremely important to pursue treatment with a mental health professional as soon as possible.
 In some instances, certain natural remedies (such as meditation and other relaxation techniques) can be combined with your conventional treatment to prevent and/or treat panic attacks.